mattcuento/slocal_csc308/README.md

      npx cypress run

    The test results will then appear in your terminal

+You can view the test code by following this path:

+     csc308outdoors/cypress/integration/sample_spec.js

 Below are the Gherkin Language of each scenario that we tested